namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple but powerful Ruby app that sends notifications about events captured with Keen IO.
+Pushpop is a simple but powerful Ruby app that sends notifications about events captured with the [Keen IO](https://keen.io) Analytics API.

 #### Ways to use Pushpop